hemahemapathi/Project-Management-Tool---Frontend/README.md

   Project Management Tool

  1. Overview  :

        - The frontend of the Project Management Tool is crafted with React.js and Bootstrap to create a user-friendly, responsive interface.
 It enables users to manage projects and collaborate effectively within teams.

+ 2. Access the Application  :

+       -  Open your browser and navigate to http://localhost:3000.

+ 3. Login Instructions :

+     Please follow the login instructions below based on your role in the system:

+       # For Managers:

+       -   Use the format: yourname@manager.com

+        Example: If your name is John, your email should be john@manager.com

+ 4. For Team Members :

+      -  Use the format: yourname@example.com

+        Example: If your name is Jane, your email should be jane@example.com

+      Ensure you have the correct credentials before logging in

- 2. Key Features  :
+ 4. Key Features  :

      User Authentication
            -  Login/Registration: Users can securely register and log in, with proper validation messages for input errors.
      Task and Project Management